-- the revenue derived by governments and other stakeholders from mining activities, which has resulted in announced reviews of the policy regimes applicable to mining in a number of the jurisdictions in which Newcrest has interests (including PNG); and - national control of and benefit from natural resources, with proposed reforms regarding government or landowner participation in mining activities, limits on foreign ownership of mining or exploration interests and/or forced divestiture (with or without adequate compensation), and broad reform agenda in relation to mining legislation, environmental stewardship and local business opportunities and employment; and - Environmental, Social and Governance ("ESG") credentials for the mining industry in general and particularly for issues relevant to civil society that could create unrest, suspension of mining operations or materially damage reputation.
+- the revenue derived by governments and other stakeholders from mining activities, which has resulted in announced reviews of the policy and legislative regimes applicable to mining in a number of the jurisdictions in which Newcrest has interests (including PNG); - national control of and benefit from natural resources, with proposed reforms regarding government or landowner participation in mining activities, limits on foreign ownership of mining or exploration interests and/or forced divestiture (with or without adequate compensation), and a broad reform agenda in relation to mining legislation, environmental stewardship, significant royalty increases and local business opportunities and employment; and - Environmental, Social and Governance ("ESG") credentials for the mining industry in general and particularly for issues relevant to civil society that could create unrest, suspension of mining operations or materially damage reputation.

-In PNG, there is a political focus on future policy directions, including in relation to the extractives sector.
-Potential policy changes could include further changes to the existing PNG Mining Act, the introduction of a production sharing regime, the level and manner of local equity participation in projects, taxation regimes, changes to banking and foreign exchange controls, and/or changes in controls pertaining to the holding of cash and remittance of profits and capital to the parent company.
+In PNG, there is a continuing political focus on future policy directions, including in relation to the extractives sector.
+The current Marape Government has stated it wants to increase benefits for PNG from extractive projects.
+Potential policy changes could include introducing a new production sharing regime for minerals and oil/gas, amending the existing Mining Act, introducing domestic processing/refining requirements, changing the level and manner of local equity participation in projects, taxation regimes, banking and foreign exchange controls, and/or controls pertaining to the holding of cash and remittance of profits and capital to the parent company.

-On April 24, 2020, the PNG Government announced that the SML for the Porgera mining operation would not be renewed.
-The PNG Government has stated that the decision relates to alleged issues specifically related to environmental damages claims and resettlement at the Porgera mine and has no bearing on any other operations, including Lihir, or advanced exploration projects, including Wafi-Golpu.
-The PNG Prime Minister stated that Wafi-Golpu remained one of the Government's priority projects for development.
+In 2020, the PNG Government announced that the SML for the Porgera mining operation (a major mining operation in PNG which was owned and operated by the Porgera JV and not Newcrest) would not be renewed.
+It subsequently amended the Mining Act and issued a new SML for Porgera to Kumul Mineral Holdings Limited (a State-owned company).
+The PNG Government has been working with the Porgera JV participants and other key stakeholders to establish new arrangements for restarting and operating Porgera.
+The PNG Government has stated that the decision not to renew the Porgera SML is specifically related to environmental damages claims and resettlement at the Porgera mine and has no bearing on any other operations, including Lihir, or advanced exploration projects, including Wafi-Golpu.